ckoethz/cyberrunner_docs_md/docs/01_hardware_setup.md

 * 8x M2x16 B610 bolts to hold motor into the bracket
 * 4x wood screws to mount bracket to the labyrinth (size)
 * 4x plastic washers to space bracket from labyrinth

+!!! hint "To Do"

+    Update 3D printed parts file to the new ones, including photos!

 ### MX-12W Motors
 * 2x [ROBOTIS Dynamixel MX-12W Motors](https://www.robotis.us/dynamixel-mx-12w/)